csivitu/Kuwu/README.md

   <h3 align="center">Kuwu</h3>

   <p align="center">
-    A friendly dicord bot used as a utility tool for CTFs
+    A friendly discord bot used as a utility tool for CTFs
     <br />
     <br />
     <a href="https://github.com/csivitu/Kuwu">View Demo</a>